Yalantis/YALConsole/README.md

 -----------
 -   Downolad YALConsole
 -   Add **YALConsole.framework** and **YALConsole.bundle** to the project
+-   Console requires FBKVOController that can be downloaded [here](https://github.com/facebook/KVOController).
 -   Add **-all_load** flag to Other Compiler Flags in Build Settings
 -   Import header: `#import "YALConsole/YALConsole.h"`
+-

 **Installation with CocoaPods:**